iliakan/node-dev/readme.md

 ### Advanced usage

-The `node-dev` is a tiny file which basically contains:
+The `node-dev` utility is a tiny file which basically contains:

     var manager = require("dev")(options);
     manager.start();

-The options are:
+You can modify it or create your own autorestarter.
+The `options` object may have following properties:

 #### Running